Web Accessibility Standards: Designing, Developing and Testing Compliant Applications – Instructor-Led Live Training - Dates and application

 Applying for closed-group training

-Application without a date
+Enrolment without a date

 Website accessibility is a legal requirement.

 The European Accessibility Act (EAA) is a directive that establishes a common set of rules.
-However, the EAA does not contain best practices for accessibility.
+However, the EAA does not contain industry best practices for accessibility.
 It relies mainly on the Web Content Accessibility Guidelines (WCAG) as the main point of reference.
 The EAA is legally binding.

 According to Title III of the Americans with Disabilities Act (ADA), all public areas must accommodate people with disabilities, including websites, mobile and desktop applications.